ece362-purdue/proton-labs/lab1-gpio/README.md

 pads bank0 -> io register array[16] &= ~PADS_BANK0_GPIO0_ISO_BITS; // Clear the ISO bit for pin 16.
 Also, do this for 17, 18 and 25
 ```

-*Why didn't you just tell me this earlier?*  Your instructor made the same mistake while learning about the Pico 2, and this is a good example of what they had to do to debug their code when it didn't work as expected, which was to **use the SDK functions to find what was missing**, and then to **dive into the datasheet to understand why the missing line was necessary**.
+*Why didn't you just tell me this earlier?*  Your instructor made the same mistake while learning about the Proton, and this is a good example of what they had to do to debug their code when it didn't work as expected, which was to **use the SDK functions to find what was missing**, and then to **dive into the datasheet to understand why the missing line was necessary**.

 Hopefully, this will make your LEDs turn on.
 If they still don't, verify that your wiring is correct by testing it with the SDK functions, which should always work assuming correct wiring.